stefanvstein/stonehorse.candy/README.md

 #### take and takeWhile

-Rather that producing a single value like you do with reduce, you may need the first few elements in iterators.
+Rather than producing a single value like you do with reduce, you may need the first few elements in iterators.
 The take functions creates Iterables producing iterators that limit the number of elements produced.

 ```java
 Iterable<Integer> afew = take(3, asList(1,2,3,4));